ToddyTheNoobDud/Salad/README.md

 # Common Questions

 **How do I configure Lavalink initially?**
-- Salad needs an active Lavalink server to operate.
-Get the newest Lavalink build [here](https://github.com/freyacodes/Lavalink/releases/latest), set up your `application.yml`, and launch the server prior to starting Salad in your application.
+- For Salad to function, the Lavalink server must be up and running.
+Get the most recent Lavalink build [here](https://github.com/freyacodes/Lavalink/releases/latest), configure your `application.yml`, and start the server before launching Salad in your application.

 **What skills do I need to use Salad?**
-- You need moderate Python knowledge, strong understanding of async programming patterns, and practical discord.py experience.
-Knowledge of music bot design is beneficial but not essential.
+- You must have a solid grasp of async programming patterns, a moderate level of Python proficiency, and hands-on discord.py experience.
+While not necessary, familiarity with music bot design is advantageous.

 **My application can't locate the Salad package.
 What should I do?**
-- This usually indicates Salad isn't present in your Python setup.
-Execute `pip install salad` or follow the [setup commands](#setup-instructions) above.
-When working with virtual environments, verify you've enabled the appropriate one.
+- This typically means that Salad isn't installed in your Python environment.
+Use `pip install salad` or adhere to the previously mentioned [setup commands](#setup-instructions).
+Make sure you have enabled the right virtual environment when working with them.

 **Why should I choose Salad over alternative Lavalink packages?**
-- Salad delivers exceptional speed, a user-friendly and thoroughly documented API, consistent updates featuring current Lavalink capabilities, native compatibility with popular streaming services, and a vibrant Discord community prepared to assist.
+- Salad offers great speed, a well-documented and easy-to-use API, regular updates with the latest Lavalink features, native support for popular streaming services, and a lively Discord community ready to help.

 **Can Salad work with Lavalink extensions?**
-- Absolutely!
-Salad keeps complete alignment with the Lavalink specification, including extension compatibility.
-You can utilize any Lavalink extension smoothly with Salad.
+- Of course!
+Salad maintains full conformance to the Lavalink specification, including compatibility with extensions.
+With Salad, you can easily use any Lavalink extension.

 # Acknowledgments